-- Includes the data lines TXD0 and RXD0, the status lines RTS0 and CTS0 and, in addition, the modem control lines DTR0, DSR0, DCD0 and RING0. - ASC0 is primarily designed for controlling voice calls, transferring CSD, fax and GPRS data and for controlling the GSM engine with AT commands. - Full Multiplex capability allows the interface to be partitioned into three virtual channels, yet with CSD and fax services only available on the first logical channel.
-Please note that when the ASCO interface runs in Multiplex mode, ASC1 cannot be used. - The DTRO signal will only be polled once per second from the internal firmware of MTX-65ULP. - The RINGO signal serves to indicate incoming calls and other types of URCs (Unsolicited Result Code).
+- Includes the data lines TXD0 and RXD0, the status lines RTS0 and CTS0 and also the modem control lines DTR0, DSR0, DCD0 and RING0. - ASC0 is primarily designed for controlling voice calls, transferring CSD, fax and GPRS data and for controlling the GSM engine with AT commands. - Full Multiplex capability allows the interface to be partitioned into three virtual channels, yet with CSD and fax services only available on the first logical channel.
+Please note that when the ASC0 interface runs in Multiplex mode, ASC1 cannot be used. - The DTR0 signal will only be polled once per second from the internal firmware of MTX-65i/63i. - The RINGO signal serves to indicate incoming calls and other types of URCs (Unsolicited Result Code).
 It can also be used to send pulses to the host application, for example to wake up the application from power saving state.
-To configure the RINGO line use following AT Command: AT^SCFG. - By default, configured for 11500 bps, 8 data bits, no parity and 1 stop bit.
-The setting can be changed using the AT commands, AT+IPR and AT+ICF or AT^STPB. - ASCO can be operated at fixed bit rates from 300 bps to 460800 bps. - Autobauding is not compatible with multiplex mode. - Supports RTSO/CTSO hardware flow control and XON/XOFF software flow control.
+To configure the RINGO line use following AT Command: AT^SCFG. - By default it is configured for 8 data bits, no parity and 1 stop bit.
+The setting can be changed using the AT command AT+ICF and, if required, AT^STPB. . - ASCO can be operated at fixed bit rates from 300 bps to 460800 bps. - By default, serial speed for MTX-63i is autobauding: supports bit rates from 1200 to 460800 bps.
+For MTX-65i is 115200bps - Autobauding is not compatible with multiplex mode. - Supports RTS0/CTS0 hardware flow control and XON/XOFF software flow control.